L2N6H5B3/SoftSled2/README.md

 ### Prerequisites
 * Windows 7 OR Windows 8 with Media Center (yes, SoftSled2 works with WMC8)

+## Notes
+### Certificates
+Multiple certificates have been found to work with SoftSled - these being:
+* Linksys2200.cer
+* Xbox360.cer

+Work is currently ongoing around a certificate generation process to build certificates upon SoftSled provisioning / setup.

+The device certificate selected seems to be required to be installed into the Other People store of the Current User running the Extender setup.
+This might be required to be in the Local Machine store at a later point in time, but work still needs to be done to confirm.

 ### Configuration
 (If using Linksys2200.cer)
 1. Copy Linksys2200.cer to the Host Machine and let Windows install the certificate into the default store.